coreboot/chrome-ec/docs/ccd_howtos.md

                 cr50 > wp disable atboot

-4.  (optional) Check write protect is disabled. ccd open takes the AP out of dev mode, so you can reenter dev mode and check the wp status from the AP or you can use ccd to check.
+4.  (optional) Check HW WP is disabled. ccd open takes the AP out of dev mode, so you can reenter dev mode and check the HW WP status from the AP.

     From AP (after reentering dev mode):

-                AP > flashrom --wp-status
+                AP > crossystem wpsw_cur

-    Using CCD:

-                from chroot > flashrom -p raiden_debug_spi:target=AP --wp-status

 5.  **(recommended) Setup capabilities**, so you can flash the device or open ccd without being able to boot the AP.